rzmobiledev/one_secure/README.md

 to run the project, please open two terminal (front end / backend)

 ### STEP 1

-on first terminal please run
+copy and paste file env.backend to backend folder. rename it to `.env` Afterwards on first terminal please run
 ```bash
   cd backend
 ```